 Conclusions

-The current status of the platform itself is production-ready, the missing step forward is the integration of more SGs, in order to offer to the LTOS users a attractive of services.
+The current status of the platform itself is near to be production-ready, the missing step forward is the integration of more SGs, in order to offer to the LTOS users a attractive catalogue of services.
 What is missing is a simple interface to submit computational tasks, and instantiate virtual machines, this is only partially provided by the SG currently integrated.

-The other open actions, such as the integration of the LTOS portal with the monitoring infrastructure, the definition of OLA and SLA supporting the service are already scheduled to be completed in the coming month.
+There are open actions to complete the full integration of the LTOS platform in the EGI production infrastructure, for examples the integration of the LTOS portal with the monitoring infrastructure, the definition of OLA and SLA supporting the service.
+These actions are already scheduled to be completed in the coming month.

-The technical review of the document, described in M5.1, highlighted some technical issues, that small developments to be implemented, the development timeline of such requirements is being defined .
-Few of the issues were considered blocking and they will be considered highest priority.
+The technical review of the document, described in M5.1, highlighted some technical issues.
+The most urgent issues require small developments to be implemented, and the development timeline of such requirements is being defined at the moment of writing.

-Even though the platform has been already reviewed several times the EGI community, and many improvements have been already planned, once the number of user will get to a minimum critical mass, another study or ergonomic review of the tool should be planned.
-With real users registered in the portal, a feedback-based review will be possible, and this is critical to identify if any gap still missing to be filled to reach the ‘zero barriers’ goal.
+Even though the platform has been already reviewed several times within the EGI community, and many improvements have been already planned, once the number of user will get to a minimum critical mass, another study or ergonomic review of the tool should be planned.
+With real users registered in the portal, a feedback-based review will be possible, and this is critical to identify if any gaps are still missing to be filled to reach the ‘zero barriers’ goal.